eventide-project/docs/core-concepts/streams/uses-of-streams.md

 ## Applicative Entity State

 In an [event-sourced](/glossary.md#event-sourcing) system, an entity's state is stored as a series of [events](/glossary.md#event) in an [event stream](/glossary.md#event-stream).
 The entity's attributes are populated by _applying_ the event's attributes to the entity.
 Because messaging systems make use of the [publish-subscribe](/glossary.md#pub-sub) pattern, events will be recorded that represent the effects of processing [commands](/glossary.md#command).
-These events are also represent changes in the entities' state.
+These events also represent changes in the entities' state.
 Because of this property of event-sourced systems, storing [applicative](/glossary.md#applicative) state in relational database rows is largely necessary.

 Example entity state stream name: `account-123`